hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # 4. Changing skills, more creators ("This will kill jobs for artists")

+**Note: I am continuing to edit this section, it's not done.
+It's a tricky topic.**

 On the other hand, the effect of technology on jobs is more nuanced and difficult, and a broad topic in general.
 Famously, [the Luddites](https://en.wikipedia.org/wiki/Luddite) were textile workers that [sabotaged](https://en.wikipedia.org/wiki/Sabotage#Etymology) new machines that replaced their jobs.
 New technologies do not eliminate the need for artists, but they transform the nature of the artistic process, and the kind of work.
 The topic of how new technology affects jobs is an old one, widely studied by economists beyond just the discussion of art.